A must-read for everyone holding to any religious creed.

 “[Muslims, Jews, and Christians] … set themselves up as guardians of their sacred texts, defined and defended their interpretations in terms of separate, competing, and conflicting closed set religions, denounced those who disagreed with their interpretations … and declared ‘not-so holy’ so-called ‘Holy War’ on one another to prove their superiority in the disputes.

 The entirety of chapter five was devoted to a thorough examination of the non-violent struggle for justice as outlined in the teachings of Jesus, while chapter six gave real-world examples of what that looks like.
 In the final chapter, The Kingdom of Heaven on Earth, Andrews presented the Beatitudes and Jesus’ parable of the good Samaritan in light of the subject of the non-violent struggle for justice.
-His conclusions are as beautiful as the bloody history of the church in the first chapter was ugly.
+His conclusions are as beautiful as the bloody history of the church was ugly.

 I hope you will take the time to read this important book.
 I believed for years that in terms of sin – violence in particular – the Roman Empire makes our world today look saintly.
 However, as we invent new and more impersonal ways to kill one another, we are perhaps entering a time in the history of mankind that will prove to be the darkest and bloodiest ever known – all in the name of our supposed disparate, angry gods.
-What I truly fear are the ramifications of a Christian, Muslim, or Jewish faith that has lost sight of love altogether, embracing instead a ‘kill or be killed’ mentality, so focused on securing its own victory that it would utterly fail to recognize the God of peace and love they espouse as lord even were he to show up in their place of worship.
+What I truly fear are the ramifications of a Christian, Muslim, or Jewish faith that has lost sight of love altogether, embracing instead a ‘kill or be killed’ mentality, so focused on securing its own victory that it would utterly fail to recognize the God of peace and love espoused as lord even were he to show up in their midst.

 ~ ~ ~